indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Data {.reference}

-Shoel provides access to the following Ethereum data.
+Shovel provides access to the following Ethereum data.
 In addition to the fixed types found in the: blocks, transactions, receipts, logs, and traces, Shovel can index event data from the ABI decoded log.

 Shovel will optimize its Ethereum JSON RPC API method choice based on the data that your integration requires.
 Integrations that only require data from `eth_getLogs` will be the most performant since `eth_getLogs` can filter and batch in ways that the other Eth APIs cannot.
 Whereas `eth_getBlockReceipts` and `trace_block` are extremely slow.
 Keep in mind that integrations are run independently so that you can partition your workload accordingly.